-5. If the fluid is low, add fluid in small amounts, continuously checking the level until it reaches the range between the ADD/MIN and MAX lines.
-Be sure to put the cap back on the reservoir.
+6. If the fluid is low, add fluid in small amounts, continuously checking the level until it reaches the FULL COLD range.
+Be sure to put the dipstick back in the reservoir.

 TRANSMISSION FLUID

 Checking automatic transmission fluid

 Refer to your Scheduled Maintenance Guide for scheduled intervals for fluid checks and changes.
 Your transmission does not consume fluid.
 However, the fluid level should be checked if the transmission is not working properly, i.e., if the transmission slips or shifts slowly or if you notice some sign of fluid leakage.